 Business leaders cannot solve this crisis, but this does not mean that they can abdicate responsibility for their people and their organisations.
 So, what does it take to lead through a crisis?
-We asked Adrian Moorhouse, Lane4’s Managing Director, and Tom Smith, Consultant Director, for their advice to leaders in this extraordinarily challenging time.
+We asked Adrian Moorhouse, Lane4’s Managing Director, and Tom Smith, Consultant Director, for their advice around crisis leadership in this extraordinarily challenging time.

 Adrian Moorhouse and Tom Smith

-They had six tips, that you can read about in more detail below:
+They had six crisis leadership tips, that you can read about in more detail below:

 Manage your state